-State safety inspections not only ensure that you’re safe while driving but that everyone else is safe as well.
-Vehicles that pass are provided a sticker with the month punched out and a large number for the year you’re approved for.
-Like other car maintenance, you’re required to get this done every year, adding up to hundreds in out-of-pocket expenses.
+State safety inspections ensure that you’re safe while driving and that everyone else is as well.
+And unlike other types of essential car maintenance, you’re required to get this done every year.

 - Lights (headlights, interior lights)